jamesdtwoods/weekend-movie-sagas/README.md

 ## Usage

-1. Using the provided inputs enter your feedback
-2. Pressing the "next" buttons adds your input to your entry
-3. Users will have the option to go back and re-enter thier inputs
-4. Admins should navigate to the `/admin` url inorder to view the administrator page
-    - Admins will be able to delete feedback or flag it for review
+1. Users can view additional movie details by clicking on the "Learn More" button
+2. Users can edit movie details and return to the movie list by clicking on the buttons on the page
+3. Users can also add a new movie from the list view

 ## Future goals
-* Further Material UI styling - especially admin table
+* Further Material UI styling
-* Once I've learned how to handle logins this could be added to the app
-* Adding modals for pop-up warnings instead of using `.alert()`
+* Allowing users to edit genres on the edit movie page
+* Allowing users to add multiple genres on the new movie page
+* Search functionality for title and genre

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) (especially all the chefs in the Moonstone cohort and our most patient and thoughful instructor Matt) who gave me the tools and confidence to make this application a reality.